devampatels22/Airline-Reservation-App/README_HOWTORUN.txt

 then:
 java -cp ../lib/hsqldb.jar org.hsqldb.server.Server --database.0 file:flights/flights --dbname.0 flights

+Note:  hsqdlb only works to complete tests
-Note: hdqldb work was taking longer than expected and copying to phone is still being worked on.
+Doesnt run with application hdqldb work was taking longer than expected and copying to phone is still being worked on.